JormungandrGames/Spritandroidimals/README.md

 ### Developed by
 Benjamin Kugler, Jon Forster and Kyle Pestka

-###### Description
+######
 Spritandroidimals is a typical run and dodge android game.
-It was created in the span of four days for a winter course, android development class at pacific university.
+It was created in the span of four days for a android development winter course at pacific university.

 Class
 https://www.pacificu.edu/current-undergraduate/academics/course-catalog?search_api_views_fulltext=cs-260